RenderKit/ospray/doc/api.md

 All parameters (except `Tf`) can be textured by passing a [texture] handle, prefixed with "`map_`".
 The fetched texels are multiplied by the respective parameter value.
-Texturing requires [geometries] with texture coordinates, e.g., a [triangle mesh] with `vertex.texcoord` provided.
+If only the texture is given (but not the corresponding parameter), only the texture is used (the default value of the parameter is *not* multiplied).
 The color textures `map_Kd` and `map_Ks` are typically in one of the sRGB gamma encoded formats, whereas textures `map_Ns` and `map_d` are usually in a linear format (and only the first component is used).
 Additionally, all textures support [texture transformations].

 ![Rendering of a OBJ material with wood textures.][imgMaterialOBJ]